BjoernTroldahl/Unreal-iFFT-Ocean-Simulation/README.md

 # Unreal-FFT-Ocean-Simulation
-All the C++ scripts used for generating real-time ocean waves in Unreal 5.3
+All the C++ scripts used for generating real-time Fast Fourier Transform ocean waves in Unreal Engine 5.3